dhtdht020/anti-furry-mit-license/README.md

-# Anti-Fascist MIT License
+# Anti-Furry MIT License

-> MIT license with additional text to prohibit use by fascists
+> MIT license with additional text to prohibit use by furries

 ### [READ LICENSE TEXT](./LICENSE)

 ---

 I love Open Source, and I want to give my software away to as many people as possible.
-However, I refuse to let my work benefit those who support fascism.
+However, I refuse to let my work benefit those who support furries.

-If you are not a fascist and don't actively support any fascists, you have absolutely nothing to worry about.
+If you are not a furry and don't actively support any furries, you have absolutely nothing to worry about.
 I will not pursue any legal claims against you, even if my license text is poorly written.